Welcome to my profile,

 Training, qualifications & experience

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and abide by their Code of Ethics.
-I hold a Diploma in Psychodynamic Counselling, as well as a Place2Be Level 4 in working with Children and Young People.
+I hold a Diploma in Psychodynamic Counselling and a CPCAP Level 4 in working with Children and Young People.

-In addition to my Private Practice, I have volunteered and worked for over 10 years with different organisations, including Broxbourne Counselling Centre and NSPCC/Childline.
+In addition, I have volunteered and worked for over 10 years with different organisations, including NSPCC/Childline (online/phone/email counselling) and Broxbourne Counselling Centre.

 British Association for Counselling & Psychotherapy